duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 ### onShow `function`

-This event occurs when a Spice tab initally opens.
+This event occurs when a Spice tab initially opens.

 ### onHide `function`